-You’ve likely taken some steps to make your business more sustainable – implementing recycling, reducing greenhouse gas emissions, or introducing employee wellness initiatives, for example.
+You’ve likely taken some steps to make your business more sustainable – implementing recycling, reducing greenhouse gas (GHG) emissions, or introducing employee wellness initiatives, for example.
 You might also feel pressure from investors, employees, and customers to place greater emphasis on environmental, social, and governance (ESG) strategy.
 But what does that mean for your business?

 When it comes to ESG strategy, your customers, your investors, and your business partners expect you to do something – but that doesn’t mean you have to do everything.

 Looking through the ESG lens provides a more holistic view of your company.

 ESG strategy deals with how environmental, social, and governance issues affect your business’s strategies and practices – and ultimately, your company’s value.
 So, what does each area cover?
 Here’s a broad breakdown of ESG, and the topics each category includes.

 How business operations affect the environment (and vice versa)

 How an organization's operations affect its people and communities

 How a company behaves and governs

 It’s important to keep up with evolving standards – and depending on where you do business, you might deal with any combination of these standard-setters (or others).

 Maybe you’ve heard about the possibility of Securities and Exchange Commission (SEC) regulations on the horizon, or mentions of GRI and SASB standards – but who sets the standards, and how can they affect your business?